 Sibel Kekilli (born June 16, 1980 in Heilbronn, West Germany) is a German actress of Turkish descent.

-She began acting in pornographic movies; her first non-porn film role was as the co-star of Fatih Akin's acclaimed 2004 movie Gegen die Wand, released under the title Head-On in English-speaking countries.
+She began acting in adult movies; her first non-porn film role was as the co-star of Fatih Akin's acclaimed 2004 movie Gegen die Wand, released under the title Head-On in English-speaking countries.
 It was reported at the time that she got the break because the casting director couldn't find any non-porn Turkish-German actresses who were willing to do the nudity and (simulated) sex scenes required for the part.
 In 2006, she was in both the Turkish coup film Eve Dönüş as an official's wife and the Holocaust film Der letzte Zug as a Jewish woman on her way to a concentration camp.
 She won the Best Actress Lola for her role in the 2009 film Die Fremde.

 She gained wider attention in 2011 when she began playing Shae, Tyrion Lannister's Camp Follower-turned-mistress, in Game of Thrones.
 She also has become a regular on German crime series Tatort playing investigator Sarah Brandt.

 - Gegen die Wand (Head-On) (2004) as Sibel

 - Kebab Connection (2004) as the Italian girl

 - Winterreise (2006) as Leyla

 - Der letzte Zug (The Last Train) (2006) as Ruth Zilbermann

 - Eve Dönüş (2006)